 Due to the generous support of Leonard and Elise Elman two distinguished authors each year spend two-day residencies at SU: the Richard Elman Visiting Writer and the Leonard and Elise Elman Visiting Writer.
 Learn more about Leonard in his interview with Rob Enslin.

 Past readings have been recorded and are in the process of being made available online by Bird Library at SUrface.

-Normally these readings take place in Gifford Auditorium on Syracuse University’s main campus and are open to the public, but because of the global-health situation the Fall 2020 Reading Series will be conducted virtually via the videoconferencing platform Zoom.
+Normally these readings take place in Gifford Auditorium on Syracuse University’s main campus and are open to the public, but because of the global-health situation the Spring 2021 Reading Series will be conducted virtually.
 If you are interested in a Zoom invitation to a particular reading, please contact Sarah Harwell at firstname.lastname@example.org.